 Our very first doe was SG Elfin Acres Daisy, she came to our farm in the summer of 2012 when she was 2 years old, she passed in 2022 but her genetics live on in our herd.
 We’ve have since gone from the first two does, to a herd.
 We milk our goats and enjoy making cheese, soap, ice cream, yogurt, caramel and more.
 Our goal is to improve our lines with each breeding and we look for Nigerian Dwarfs with good temperaments, correct conformation, milking ability and health.
 We want them to be wonderful pets and milk goats, while meeting the breed standard of a proportionate and productive dairy goat in miniature.
 Coat color is fun and we do have a variety of colors but it is not something we breed for in our herd.
 We appreciate the solid gold and sleek black goats just as much as their more flashy herd mates.

-Nigerian Dwarf Goats are a mini dairy goat, all of our goats are registered with American Dairy Goat Association (ADGA).
-Once they are old enough, our goats are tested for CAE, CL disease and all been negative every year tested, our last test was March 2017.
-We only buy goats from healthy herds, but even so, it is always the buyers responsibility to test their own herd.
-It’s a good idea to quarantine new animals and work with your veterinarian on herd Biosecurity screening, they can help guide you what you can test for and when.
-You can learn more about disease testing at Washington Animal Disease Diagnostic Lab (WADDL). *Our herd was last tested March 2017 and all were CAE and CL negative, all goats are tested except kids under 6 months because test results are not yet reliable at that age.*
+All of our goats are registered with American Dairy Goat Association (ADGA).
+Once they are old enough, our goats are tested for CAE, CL disease and all been negative every year tested.
+We only buy goats from healthy herds, new goats are quarantined for a month before being introduced to the main herd, this allows time to ensure their good health and perform a biosecurity screen with a blood test.
+A veterinarian can help you determine what you should test for and when.
+You can learn more about disease testing at Washington Animal Disease Diagnostic Lab (WADDL) this is our preferred lab for disease testing.